Semprini/pyMDG/docs/tutorial-django.rst

 Generate
 ^^^^^^^^

-The recipie tells pyMDG about your model and what files to output.
+The recipe tells pyMDG about your model and what files to output.
-This tutorial uses the sample templates and config which you can find in the sample_recipie folder from the project on gitgub: https://github.com/Semprini/pyMDG
+This tutorial uses the sample templates and config which you can find in the sample_recipe folder from the project on gitgub: https://github.com/Semprini/pyMDG

-Recipie - Django
+recipe - Django
 ----------------

 A complete django app with django rest api can be created from the model.